gljooj/google-api-discovery/README.md

     make extract

-It taking about 4 minutes to extract all the customers, because I don't found a way to get a list in Api.<br>
+It taking some seconds to extract all the customers, because I don't found a way to get a list in Api.<br>
 Then I take the list, make a get one by one and build a dict.<br>
 If you want to run another csv write 'docker-compose exec web bash -c 'python manage.py customers_bulkupsert --path'